-Wimbledon is just one week away and tennis stars around the world are preparing for one of the most iconic tournaments in the calendar.
+Wimbledon 2022 gets underway today, and will once again showcase tennis stars from around the world in one of the most iconic tournaments.

 While Novak Djokovic prepares to defend his Wimbledon title, tennis fans will also look forward to the return of Rafael Nadal to the grass courts of the All England Lawn Tennis and Croquet Club.

 The Spaniard will enter the SW19 tournament off the back of a superb run at the French Open and is currently on track for the Calendar Slam.

 Nadal, 36, won the Australian Open back in January and went on to win his 14th title at Roland-Garros earlier in June.

 One name that currently does not appear on any list for Wimbledon is Roger Federer.
 The eight-time Wimbledon winner has not played professional tennis since undergoing knee surgery.

 Currently the Swiss 20-time Grand Slam winner is lined up to play at the Laver Cup in September and may hope for a 2023 return to the grass courts of London.

 23-time Grand Slam winner Serena Williams has made a shock announcement that she will play at Wimbledon.
 She will enter the singles tournament with a wildcard and is still bidding to win another Major in order to level with Margaret Court’s all-time record of 24 Grand Slam wins.